-ASRemI code action !=ABACBAOCBA constrain all parameters corresponding to A to be equal, similarly for B and C. The 7th parameter would be left uncon- strained.
-This sequence applied to an unstructured 4×4 matrix would make it banded, that is A B A C B A 0 C B A site.gen 2 # G header line site 0 US .3 !=0A0AA0 !GPUPUUP .1 .4 .1 .1 .3 gen this example defines a structure for the genotype by site interaction effects in a MET in which the genotypes are independent random effects within sites but are correlated across sites with equal covariance. site 0 FA2 !G4PZ3P4P !=00000000VVVV 4.9 # initial values for 1st factor 0 3.1 # initial values for 2nd factor # first fixed at 0 4.2 # init values for site variances a 2 factor Factor Analytic model for 4 sites with equal variance is specified us- ing this syntax.
-The first loading in the second factor is constrained equal to 0 for identifiability.
-P places restrictions on the magnitude of the loadings and the variances to be positive. xfa(site,2) 0 XFA2 !=VVVV0 !4P4PZ3P 4.2 # initial specific variances 41.2 # initial loadings for 1st factor 0 3.3 # initial loadings for 2nd factor a 2 factor Factor analytic model in which the specific variances are all equal.
+ASRemI code action !=ABACBAOCBA constrain all parameters corresponding to A to be equal, similarly for B and C. The 7th parameter would be left unconstrained.
+This sequence applied to an unstructured 4 × 4 matrix would make it banded, that is A B A C B A 0 C B A site.gen 2 # G header line site 0 US .3 !=0A0AA0 !GPUPUUP .1 .4 .1 .1 .3 gen this example defines a structure for the genotype by site interaction effects in a MET in which the genotypes are independent random effects within sites but are correlated across sites with equal covariance.

-Table 7.5: Examples of constraining variance parameters in ASRemI difficult
+Examples of constraining variance parameters in ASReml